tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 await uploadBytes(storageRef, file['rawBody'], metadata);
 ```

-`firebase/storage` is a package intended for your app or front-end.
-It's not intended for Cloud Functions.

-`uploadBytes` is a method for writing a file to Storage.
-In other words, your data must be a file.
+Your data must be a file.
 Data downloaded from an API isn't a file.
 In JavaScript you can easily make a file with `new File()` but this isn't available in Node.js.
 I tried to convert a photo on my laptop's drive into a file using WebPack.
 It was a nightmare.

 Then you have to import the file into `index.ts`, which requires converting the file into a CommonJS or ES module.